 You'll see how research problems are identified, analyzed and resolved from a variety of angles and perspectives, drawing from experts in diverse fields.

-With our rotation system, you can explore a variety of research opportunities before committing to a specific laboratory.
+With our rotation system, PhD students can explore a variety of research opportunities before committing to a specific laboratory.

 Collaborate with renowned faculty-scientists on innovative research while you receive a broad-based foundation in genetics, genomics and bioinformatics.

 From engrafting stem cells into animal models to next-generation sequencing and gene-expression analysis, our research facilities offer state-of-the-art tools for researchers investigating genetics and genomics.